 Paavo Matsin ©

-Matsin graduated from high school in Tallinn in 1988 and then studied Estonian language and literature at Tallinn University of Education from 1988 to 1993.
-After graduating as an Estonian philologist, he studied semiotics and literature for a year at the Tallinn Humanitarian Institute and from 1997 to 2003 studied theology at the Theological Institute of the Estonian Evangelical Lutheran Church in Tallinn, graduating with a degree in theology.
+Matsin graduated from high school in Tallinn in 1988 and then studied Estonian language and literature at the School of Educational Sciences at Tallinn University from 1988 to 1993.
+After graduating as an Estonian philologist, he studied semiotics and literature for a year at the Tallinn Humanitarian Institute, and from 1997 to 2003 studied theology at the Institute of Theology of the Estonian Evangelical Lutheran Church in Tallinn, graduating with a degree in theology.

-Matsin made his debut in 2002 in an anthology of the experimental group “14NÜ” and published his first book in 2011, The Twelve Keys of Alchemy.
+Matsin made his debut in 2002 in an anthology from the experimental group 14NÜ and published his first book in 2011, Doktor Schwarz.
+Alkeemia 12 võtit (tr: Doctor Schwarz: The Twelve Keys of Alchemy).
 Since then, he has become known above all as an avant-gardist and someone interested in secret science.
-This is also supported by his use of different — i.e. Russian or Latvian — variants of his name.
+This is supported by his use of different – i.e. Russian or Latvian – variants of his name.
 His second novel, set mostly in Riga, has been compared to the work of Teet Kallas.

-Matsin’s third, award-winning novel, Gogol’s Disco, is set in Viljandi, the only Estonian city not razed to the ground after a devastating war between NATO and Russia.
-Estonia is once again part of the Russian Tsarist Empire and Estonian has been more or less forced underground.
+Matsin’s third, award-winning novel, Gogoli disko (tr: Gogol’s Disco), is set in Viljandi, the only Estonian city not razed to the ground after a devastating war between NATO and Russia.
+Estonia is once again part of the Russian Tsarist Empire, and Estonian culture has been more or less forced underground.
 Russian intellectuals are in charge, including the resurrected Nikolai Gogol.
-However, the book is not a depressing vision of the future, but has rather been described as a playful dystopia or allegorical grotesque.
+The book is not a depressing vision of the future, however, but has been described as a playful dystopia or allegorical grotesque.

-His themes make him a solitaire of the Estonian literary scene: alchemy, fortune-telling, mysticism and its parody.
+Matsin’s themes make him a solitaire of the Estonian literary scene: alchemy, fortune-telling, mysticism, and its parody.
 His readings, during which he plays his own music and sometimes serves specially produced Gogol vodka, are legendary.
-In 2016, he received the Estonian Cultural Capital Prize and the European Union Prize for Literature for Gogol’s Disco.
+In 2016, he received the Estonian Cultural Capital Prize and the European Union Prize for Literature for Gogol’s Disco

 He has been a member of the Estonian Writers’ Association since 2004.
 His work has been translated into fifteen languages.